The Cost of Editing & How to Stay in Your Budget

 Hourly Rate Broken Down

-*Quick note: While many editors charge per word (I do) or per page so that the total is known ahead of time, most configure the estimate for each project based on what they want to make hourly.
+*Quick note: While many editors charge per word (I do) or per page so the total is known ahead of time, most configure the estimate for each project based on what they want to make hourly.

 When I first starting editing, I thought charging more than $30 an hour was ridiculous.
-Even $30 sounded ridiculous, but that’s what I charged when I was first starting out, per some recommendations.
+Even $30 sounded ridiculous, but that’s what I charged when I was first starting, per some recommendations.
 But who needs to make more than that in one hour?
 It’s just an hour.
 Or so I thought.

 Well, freelancers are not pocketing their full hourly rate because of time spent on non-billable tasks and money spent on business expenses.